Learn about inflation, deflation and hyperinflation, and the best inflation hedges to protect your wealth.

 To learn more about investing in commodity ETFs, check out this guide.

 Inflation rates fluctuate based on the strength of the economy and actions by the private sector, central banks, and commercial banks.
 Rising inflation reduces household and business purchasing power over time.
 Fortunately, there are investments available that allow individuals to stay ahead of inflation and growth their wealth on a real, net of inflation basis.

-David Stein has produced and hosted the investing podcast Money For the Rest of US since 2014.
+David Stein is the founder of the Money For the Rest of Us.
+Since 2014, he has produced and hosted the Money For the Rest of Us investing podcast.
+The podcast reaches tens of thousands of listeners per episode and has been nominated for six Plutus Awards.
+David also oversees Money for the Rest of Us Plus, a premium investment education platform that provides professional-grade portfolio tools and training to help individual investors manage their own investment portfolios.
 He is the author of Money for the Rest of Us: 10 Questions to Master Successful Investing, which was published by McGraw-Hill.
-Previously, David was an institutional investment advisor and asset manager.
-He was a managing partner at Fund Evaluation Group, LLC, a $70 billion investment advisory firm.
+Previously, David spent over a decade as an institutional investment advisor and portfolio manager.
+He was a managing partner at FEG Investment Advisors, a $15 billion investment advisory firm.
 At FEG, David served as Chief Investment Strategist and Chief Portfolio Strategist.